pascalgutjahr/prompt_muons_wiki/source/docs/Reconstructions.rst

 The reconstruction of the leading muon is a difficult task, since the leading muon is accompanied by a bundle of muons.
 Thus, the emitted cherenkov light of the leading muon is superimposed by the light of the other muons.
-In :numref:`true_muon_energy_fraction`, the true muon energy fraction is shown as a function of the true bundle energy, at entry.
+In :numref:`true_muon_energy_fraction`, the true muon energy fraction is shown as a function of the true bundle energy at entry.
 There is a clear correlation between the true muon energy fraction and the true bundle energy.
 The distribution is smeared.
-In :numref:`recos_muon_energy_fraction`, the reconstructed muon energy fraction is shown as a function of the reconstructed bundle energy, at entry.
+In :numref:`recos_muon_energy_fraction`, the reconstructed muon energy fraction is shown as a function of the reconstructed bundle energy at entry.
 This distribution is less smeared.
 Hence, the network seems to reconstruct the bundle energy and tries to refer to the leading muon energy.

 .. _true_muon_energy_fraction: